nkpro2000sr/man-manjaro/index.md

 [wine](https://www.winehq.org/ "https://www.winehq.org/") to run windows executable in linux

 ### android
-* [anbox](https://forum.manjaro.org/t/running-android-applications-on-arch-using-anbox/53332 'to install anbox') Anbox is a free and open-source compatibility layer that aims to allow mobile applications and mobile games developed for Android to run on GNU/Linux distributions.
+* [anbox](https://anbox.io/ "https://anbox.io/") Anbox is a free and open-source compatibility layer that aims to allow mobile applications and mobile games developed for Android to run on GNU/Linux distributions.
+> you can install it [this way](https://forum.manjaro.org/t/running-android-applications-on-arch-using-anbox/53332 "to install anbox")
-* [AndroidStudio]() you can install by [this way](https://linuxconfig.org/how-to-install-android-studio-on-manjaro-18-linux) or simply `sudo pacman -Syu androidstudio`
+* [AndroidStudio](https://developer.android.com/studio "https://developer.android.com/studio") you can install by [this way](https://linuxconfig.org/how-to-install-android-studio-on-manjaro-18-linux "to install AndroidStudio") or simply `sudo pacman -Syu androidstudio`
 > for more details about moving apps to AVD, etc,. [see](/man-manjaro/AndroidStudio)

 ## To backup and restore whole system